jhawkey/IS_mapper/README.md

 * x - left most position in the genome where the IS is located (does not indicate orientation)
 * y - right most position in the genome where the IS is located (does not indicate orientation)
 * gap - distance between x and y (small gaps usually indicate the overlap of the left and right ends and usually represent the DR the IS makes when it inserts)
-* call - either Known (in the reference) or Novel (not in the reference) or Unknown (not a known position in the reference but not novel either - warrants closer investigation)
+* call - either Known (in the reference) or Novel (not in the reference).
+A * next to either of these calls indicates that the call is imprecise; ie: the gap size is larger than expected.
+A ? next to either of these calls indicates that the call is unconfident; ie: one side (left or right) is high coverage, whilst the other side is low coverage and likely next to a repeat region.
+The call Possible related IS occurs when the gap between the two hits is approximately the right size for the query IS, however the BLAST results fall below a threshold of 80% ID and 80% coverage.
 * %ID - percent match of the sequence between x and y to the IS query if a Known position
 * %Cov - percent coverage of the sequence between x and y to the IS query if a Known position
 * left_gene - information about the left most feature to the IS location (default is locus_tag, gene, product for CDS features or locus_tag and product for tRNA and rRNA features)